Biden warns Netanyahu that U.S. policy on Gaza hinges on improved conditions there

 "He made clear that U.S. policy with respect to Gaza will be determined by our assessment of Israel's immediate action on these steps.
 He underscored that an immediate ceasefire is essential to stabilize and improve the humanitarian situation and protect innocent civilians, and he urged the prime minister to empower his negotiators to conclude a deal without delay to bring the hostages home," the White House said.

-John Kirby, a spokesperson for the National Security Council, told reporters that the White House wants to see a dramatic increase in aid getting into Gaza and "a reduction in the violence against civilians and certainly aid workers" and said it expects initial announcements from Israel in "coming hours and days."
+On Thursday, Kirby told reporters that the White House wanted to see a dramatic increase in aid getting into Gaza and "a reduction in the violence against civilians and certainly aid workers" and said it expected initial announcements from Israel in "coming hours and days."

 "The president made clear that absent changes in the protection of civilians on the ground, absent changes to the volume of humanitarian assistance getting in, absent any movement on a cease-fire that will allow hostages to get out and more aid to get in — absent a calming-down — that he will have to reconsider his own policy choices with respect to Gaza," Kirby said.